| Cruising with the BLMby Michael L. HallinanLead Cruiser/AppraiserSiuslaw Resource Area

 plot.
 This required all of about twenty minutes of editing.
 That took care

+of the thinning units.
 The R/W’s and the riparian blue mark (RBM)

 areas provided a slightly different challenge.
 The R/W acres were deducted